ravachol/kew/README.md

 #### Install kew

-Download the latest release (recommended), or clone it:
+Download the latest release (recommended) or, if you are feeling adventurous, clone from the latest in main:

 ```bash
 git clone https://codeberg.org/ravachol/kew.git